Shimizu S-Pulse: Kit suppliers and shirt sponsors

-Colours, crest and mascot

-Colour, sponsors and manufacturers
+Sponsors

 Since the team's inception, the same colour combination for home shirts have been used each year.
 The colour scheme of orange shirts, shorts and socks was selected to reflect the famous local product of Shizuoka Prefecture; the mikan.
 The current bright orange hue, named S-Pulse Orange by the club, is the result of a gentle evolution from a more yellow/orange shade during the team's early years.
-At the advent of the J.League, S-Pulse were the only top division club in the country to wear orange, a distinction which is now shared with other top flight mainstays, such as Albirex Niigata and Omiya Ardija.
+At the advent of the J.League, Shimizu were the only top division club in the country to wear orange, a distinction which is now shared with other top flight mainstays, such as Albirex Niigata and Omiya Ardija.
 There is currently no third kit.
 Goalkeeping colours have changed more over the seasons, with the current first choice kit all black, and all green being the second choice.

 Kit manufacturers have been exclusively Puma since 1997, and prior to this was shared with Mizuno.
 Shirt sponsors have been fairly consistent over the team's sixteen-year history (see table below).
 The team's current main shirt sponsor is the local Suzuyo Group, with additional sponsorship panels on the lower neck and arms from confectionery company Glico, and Japan Airlines, respectively.